ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (1)
 : Impact on Standard TCP, SCTP {{!RFC2960}}, and DCCP {{!RFC4340}}.

-: Proposed congestion control mechanisms should be evaluated when competing with standard IETF congestion control {{!RFC2581}},
+: Evaluation of proposed congestion control mechanisms should include test cases competing with standard IETF congestion control {{!RFC2581}},
 {{!RFC2960}}, {{!RFC4340}}.
 Alternate congestion controllers that have a significantly negative impact on traffic using standard